breschio/drawbridge/README.md

-Drawbridge - Visual comments for Claude Code and Cursor
+Drawbridge - Visual annotations for Claude Code and Cursor
 ==========================================

 Make comments in the browser (like in Figma) and send them to Claude Code and Cursor.
 This chrome plugin + cursor ruleset connects your browser to your local development project.
 Comments made on the front end are batched into a markdown file.
 Run the command "bridge" to process them in Cursor.
 Simplify your workflow by adding more context to visual edits with Cursor.